Energy in Hawaii: Oil

 Oil is the largest electricity source.
-As of 2022, it produced ~2863 MWh, or 38% of the total.
+As of 2022 it produced over half of the total.

 Solar

 Solar power in Hawaii grew quickly, putting household energy generation below the cost of purchased electricity.
-In 2017, solar power produced 38.4% of the state's renewable electricity..
+In 2017, solar power produced 38.4% of the state's renewable electricity.

 As of March 2020, 916 MW of solar generating capacity was installed in HECO areas.

 Wind power

-As of 2022, Hawaii wind farms were producing 701 MwH or 22.1% of the state's electricity.
-This is generated by the following wind farms:Hawaii began research into wind power in the mid-1980s with a 340 kW turbine on Maui, the 2.3MW Lalamilo Wells wind farm on Oahu and the 9 MW Kamaoa wind farm on Hawaii Island.
+In 2022 Hawaii wind farms produced 626 GWh or 19.1% of the state's renewable electricity.
+Hawaii began research into wind power in the mid-1980s with a 340 kW turbine on Maui, the 2.3 MW Lalamilo Wells wind farm on Hawaii Island and the 9 MW Kamaoa wind farm on Hawaii Island.
 The MOD-5B, a 3.2 MW wind turbine, on Oahu was the largest in the world in 1987.
 These early examples were all out of service by 2010.

 Biomass

-Hawaii has several biomass electric plants including the 10 MW Honolulu International Airport Emergency Power Facility, the 6.7 MW Green Energy Agricultural Biomass-to-Energy Facility on Kauai, and the 6.6 MW waste-to-energy Honua Power Project on Oahu.
+Hawaii has several biomass electric plants including the 10 MW Honolulu International Airport Emergency Power Facility, the 6.7 MW Green Energy Agricultural Biomass-to-Energy Facility on Kauai, and the 6.6 MW waste-to-energy Honua Power Project on Hawaii Island.
 The 21.5 MW Hu Honua plant remains in litigation and is not online.
 Wärtsilä sold a plant to Hawaii Electric to be installed at Schofield Barracks Army Base on Oahu in 2017.
 The plant can run on solid or gas fuels including biomass.

 Pacific Biodiesel operates a biodiesel production facility on Hawaii Island.
 It provides fuel to Hawaiian Electric Industries, the City and County of Honolulu and marine company Extended Horizons.

 Coal

-Hawaii has banned new coal plants.
 Between 1992 and 2022, a single plant operated in the state, AES Hawaii Power Plant, which generated 180 MWe.
 The plant closed in September 2022, accompanied by a 7% increase in electricity rates.
+Hawaii has banned new coal plants.